 - h.
 Essential Activities.
 "Essential Activities" means to: - i.
 Engage in activities or perform tasks important to their health and safety, or to the health and safety of their family or Household members (including pets); - ii.
 Obtain necessary services or supplies for themselves and their family or Household members, or to deliver those services or supplies to others; - iii.
 Provide necessary care for a family member or pet in another Household who has no other source of care; - iv.
 Attend a funeral with no more than 12 individuals present (or, if higher, the number of individuals allowed to gather for social gatherings under Appendix C-2); and - v.
 Move Residences. - i.
 Outdoor Activities.
 "Outdoor Activities" means: - i.
 To engage in outdoor recreation activity, including, by way of example and without limitation, walking, hiking, bicycling, and running, in compliance with Social Distancing Requirements and with the following limitations: - 1.
-Outdoor recreation activity at parks, beaches, and other open spaces must comply with any restrictions on access and use established by the Health Officer, government, or other entity that manages such area to reduce crowding and risk of transmission of COVID-19;

-- 2. Except as otherwise provided in Appendix C-2 or as otherwise authorized in writing by the Health Officer, use of outdoor recreational areas and facilities with high-touch equipment or that encourage gathering-including playgrounds, gym equipment, climbing walls, pools, spas, and barbecue areas-is prohibited outside of Residences, and all such areas must be closed to public access including by signage and, as appropriate, by physical barriers; and - 3.
+Outdoor recreation activity at parks, beaches, and other open spaces must comply with any restrictions on access and use established by the Health Officer, government, or other entity that manages such area to reduce crowding and risk of transmission of COVID-19; - 2.
+Except as otherwise provided in Appendix C-2 or as otherwise authorized in writing by the Health Officer, use of outdoor recreational areas and facilities with high-touch equipment or that encourage gathering-including playgrounds, gym equipment, climbing walls, pools, spas, and barbecue areas-is prohibited outside of Residences, and all such areas must be closed to public access including by signage and, as appropriate, by physical barriers; and - 3.
 Except as otherwise provided in Appendix C-2, sports or activities that include the use of shared equipment or physical contact between participants may only be engaged in by members of the same Household.

-Outdoor Activities may be conducted under a tent, canopy, or other sun shelter, but only as long as no more than one side is closed, allowing sufficient outdoor air movement.
+Outdoor Activities may be conducted in a tent, canopy, or other shelter, as provided in Section 4.c above.